RiledUpCrow/Flier/docs/Action.md

 **`consume`**

 This action will consume a single item from player's inventory, just like using a consumable item does.
-It will not update all class items, as opposed to `itemSet` with a single item decreasing.
+It will not update kit items, as opposed to `itemSet` action set to decrease a single item.

 ```
 consume_item: